Fusioneers/DeepCream/docs/documentation.md

 not deleted images with a quality, but there are images without, then a signal i.e. an error is raised which urges the program to slow the taking of images down until more qualities are computed.
-In the unlikely scenario, that the csv's and masks use more space than 3GB, the program is stopped.
+In the unlikely scenario, that the csv files and masks use more space than 3GB, the program is stopped.

 ## DeepCream